A HISTORY SPANNING OVER 140 YEARS

-We have a rich, deep heritage spanning over 135 years.
+Here at Edgewood Campus School, we have a rich, deep heritage spanning over 140 years.
 Founded in 1881 by the Sinsinawa Dominican Sisters, time has erased most of the original buildings, the fields, and the farm animals.
 Gone, too, are the white habits of the sisters.
-What has not changed is the sponsorship and presence of the Sinsinawa Dominicans and the dedication of our faculty and staff to their mission of providing quality education and service to the community.
+However, what has not changed is the sponsorship and presence of the Sinsinawa Dominicans and the dedication of our faculty and staff to their mission of providing quality education and service to the community.

-In 1847, he established a community of Catholic religious women, the Sinsinawa Dominican Sisters, to help him carry on his mission of preaching and teaching.
-He established many local parish communities that remain to this day, designing and building more than 24 churches and civic buildings before his death in 1864 at the age of 57.
-From that time until now, increasing numbers of people have asked his help in prayer.
+In 1847, Samuel established a community of Catholic religious women, known as the Sinsinawa Dominican Sisters, to help him carry out his mission of preaching and teaching.
+He established many local parish communities that still remain to this day, designing and building more than 24 churches and civic buildings before his death in 1864 at the age of 57.
+From that time until now, increasing numbers of people have asked for his heavenly help in prayer.

-In 1993, Pope John Paul II declared Father Mazzuchelli Venerable, meaning he exemplified heroic virtues during his lifetime and was a servant of God, thus beginning the process of someday possibly recognizing Father Samuel as a saint in the Roman Catholic Church.
+Pope John Paul II declared Samuel as Venerable in 1993, meaning he exemplified heroic virtues during his lifetime and was a servant of God - the beginning of the process for someday recognizing Father Samuel Mazzuchelli as a saint in the Roman Catholic Church.

 The sisters opened St. Regina Academy in the Edgewood Villa in August 1881 as a “school for young ladies.”
 Twelve years later, during construction of a new, four-story building, a devastating fire broke out in the mansion destroying the nearly completed building.
 Only the carriage house remained standing, now known as Marshall Hall.
 The sisters began reconstruction at once, reopening two years later as Sacred Heart Academy.
-In 1927 Edgewood High School opened its doors as a co-educational high school, and the sisters also began a junior college for women in the same building.
-Thirteen years later Edgewood College became a four-year college.
+In 1927, Edgewood High School opened its doors as a co-educational high school, and the sisters also began a junior college for women in the same building.
+Thirteen years later, Edgewood College was established as a four-year college.

-In 2018, the middle school, which is based within Edgewood High School, moved to a new location that is home to 6th, 7th, and 8th grade classrooms, a library media center, testing room, relaxation room, offices, and a student lounge area.
+In 2018, the middle school, which was based within Edgewood High School, moved to a new location that is now home to 6th, 7th, and 8th grade classrooms, a library media center, testing room, relaxation room, offices, and a student lounge area.